 Keywords: Crowdsourcing, Quality control, Machine learning, Worker selection

-Franco-German PhD thesis of Tarek Awwad, supervised by Prof. Harald Kosch and Prof. Lionel Brunie, co-supervised by Dr. Nadia Bennani, Dr. Veronika Sonigo and Dr. Konstantin Ziegler.
+Franco-German PhD thesis of Tarek Awwad, supervised by Prof. Harald Kosch and Prof. Lionel Brunie, co-supervised by Dr. Nadia Bennani and Dr. Veronika Sonigo.

 - Standardized Semantic Web Technologies for the Web of Things

 Keywords: WoT, Semantic Web, Query processing, Constrained Node Networks

 PhD thesis of Victor Charpenay, supervised by Prof. Harald Kosch in collaboration with Siemens AG.